Homeowners Insurance

 Factor 3: The Reinsurance Squeeze

-Here’s a factor most consumers never hear about, but it’s quietly driving a huge portion of the premium increases you’re seeing.
+Here’s a factor most consumers never hear about, but it’s quietly driving a substantial portion of the premium increases you’re seeing.

 Reinsurance is the insurance that insurance companies buy to protect themselves.
-When a hurricane causes $20 billion in claims, your carrier doesn’t absorb all of that — they’ve transferred a chunk of that risk to global reinsurers like Munich Re, Swiss Re, and Berkshire Hathaway.
+When a hurricane causes $20 billion in claims, your carrier doesn’t absorb all of that, they’ve transferred a chunk of that risk to global reinsurers like Munich Re, Swiss Re, and Berkshire Hathaway Reinsurance.
 It’s a safety valve for the entire system.

-The problem?
-After years of record disaster losses, reinsurers are charging dramatically more — and in some cases, pulling back from certain risk categories entirely.
-When a primary insurer’s reinsurance bill jumps 30–50%, that cost gets passed straight to you.
+After years of record disaster losses, reinsurers are charging dramatically more, and in some cases pulling back from certain risk categories entirely.
+When a primary insurer’s reinsurance bill jumps 30–50%, that cost gets passed straight to policyholders.

-This is why even homeowners in low-risk areas are seeing premium increases.
+This is why even homeowners in low-risk areas are seeing increases.
 It’s not that your specific house became riskier.
-It’s that the global pool of catastrophic risk got more expensive to insure, and everyone in the system shares that cost.
+The global pool of catastrophic risk got more expensive to insure, and everyone in the system shares that cost.
+Lloyd’s of London, one of the world’s oldest and largest insurance markets, has cited climate volatility as the primary driver of reinsurance repricing since 2022.

 Factor What Changed Impact on Premiums Outlook